Aspect5/fintel-v2/README.md

-# FINTEL: Flexible Agentic Environment
+# FINTEL v2: Refactored Multi-Agent Financial Intelligence Assistant

-FINTEL is a sophisticated, web-based workflow development environment for creating, visualizing, and executing multi-agent financial analysis tasks.
-It features a dual-architecture design for robust A/B testing and comparative analysis:
+FINTEL v2 is a sophisticated, web-based workflow development environment for creating, visualizing, and executing multi-agent financial analysis tasks.
+It is built on a robust, backend-driven architecture that ensures a single source of truth for all business logic, including agent capabilities and tool definitions.

-1.  **Gemini (Visual):** A lightweight, client-side engine using Google's Gemini API directly from the browser.
-It provides a visual, step-by-step representation of the agent workflow, making it ideal for debugging and understanding agentic processes.
-2.  **ControlFlow (Python):** A powerful, server-side engine that uses the `controlflow` library.
-It orchestrates a team of specialized agents that can be powered by multiple LLM providers (OpenAI, Gemini, or local models) to handle complex financial analysis tasks.
+The system uses a unified, declarative workflow model powered by the `controlflow` library.
+This model orchestrates a team of specialized agents to handle complex financial analysis tasks, with a Directed Acyclic Graph (DAG) of tasks being defined and executed by the `controlflow` library.

-All API keys and secrets are managed exclusively by the secure Python backend.
+## Key Architectural Principles

+*   **Backend as a Single Source of Truth**: The Python backend is the sole authority for all business logic, including agent capabilities and tool definitions.
+The frontend is a "dumb" client that renders data and forwards user input, dynamically learning about capabilities from the backend's API.
+*   **Unified, Declarative Workflow**: The system uses a single, consistent pattern for agent orchestration.
+The chosen pattern is a Dependency-Driven Workflow, where a Directed Acyclic Graph (DAG) of tasks is defined and executed by the `controlflow` library.

 ## Getting Started